Brady0Reid/OWASP-Juice-Shop-CTFs/README.md

 ---

 ## 📘 Overview
-This repository documents a series of **OWASP Juice Shop Capture-the-Flag (CTF)** challenges performed as part of the **ITT-340 Penetration Testing** course at Grand Canyon University.
+This repository documents a series of **OWASP Juice Shop Capture-the-Flag (CTF)** challenges completed as part of the **ITT-340 Penetration Testing** course at Grand Canyon University.
-The objective was to exploit web application vulnerabilities in a legal, sandboxed environment and produce structured technical documentation of each finding, including the root cause and recommended mitigation strategies.
+The objective was to exploit web application vulnerabilities in a sandboxed environment and produce structured, professional documentation of findings and remediations.

 ---

 ## 🔎 Project Objectives
-- Identify, exploit, and document vulnerabilities in **OWASP Juice Shop**.
+- Identify, exploit, and document vulnerabilities in OWASP Juice Shop.
-- Demonstrate key penetration testing methodologies (reconnaissance, exploitation, remediation).
+- Demonstrate end-to-end testing lifecycle (recon → exploit → report).
-- Apply ethical hacking practices within a controlled lab environment.
+- Apply ethical hacking techniques responsibly.
-- Produce a professional, version-controlled penetration test report for academic assessment.
+- Produce a polished academic deliverable demonstrating professional reporting standards.

 ---